pensjonatus/flash-fiction/blog/an-unquiet-mind.md

 ---
-title: 'An Unquiet Mind'
+title: An Unquiet Mind
 date: '2014-09-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jim was cooking up some franks and patties at a barbecue.
 He was wearing one of